 The Group is committed to increasing the scope of ESG reporting, to ensure easyJet continues to meet disclosure expectations.
-Details of the Group's ESG disclosures can be found on pages 30 to 49 and 72 to 126 of the published Annual Report and Accounts for the year ended 30 September 2022.
+Details of the Group's ESG disclosures can be found on pages 39 to 58 and 69 to 70 of the published Annual Report and Accounts for the year ended 30 September 2023.
+After the year ended 30 September 2025, the company itself will qualify for the Corporate Sustainability Reporting Directive (CRSD).